Calculating holiday pay Holiday entitlement

 If someone thinks their holiday pay should be different

-If an employee thinks their holiday pay should be different, they should check their contract.
+If a worker thinks their holiday pay should be different, they should check their contract.
 It might make clear:

 • how their pay is calculated